SOliv1/thorin--and-company/README.md

 pip install -r requirements.txt

+and to update to latest

+pip install --upgrade -r requirements.txt

 ## Gitpod Reminders
 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: